Nagendra1997/mesibo-documentation/python.md

 - Read the [Anatomy of a Mesibo Application](https://mesibo.com) about using the Mesibo API and listener class

-- Basic knowledge of writing and runnning Python code
+- Basic knowledge of writing and running Python code

 ### First Python App